DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Methodology

-The proposed architecture for CAC scoring is presented in Fig. \ref{fig:overall_arch}.
-The overall architecture for coronary calcium detection and scoring combines self-supervised learning (via the DINO model) with segmentation techniques to precisely identify calcified regions in CT scan slices.
-The process begins with a complete CT scan, which is divided into smaller patches.
-These patches are fed into a Vision Transformer (ViT) backbone as part of the DINO model, where each patch undergoes linear projection to extract meaningful features.
-The length and size of the features are generated by DINO model can vary depending on the number of heads utilized in multi-head attention.
-The embedded features introduced by the DINO model incorporate distinguishable characteristics for each CT slice, depending on whether it contains calcification or not.
+As illustrated in Fig. \ref{fig:overall_arch}, our workflow begins with a complete CT scan, which is divided into smaller patches for efficient processing.
+These patches are fed into the ViT backbone of the DINO model, where each patch undergoes linear projection to extract features.
+The embedded features generated by the DINO model incorporate distinguishable characteristics for each CT slice, effectively differentiating between those containing calcification and those without.

+In the second step, the extracted features are analyzed by a transformer-based binary classification model, which filters the CT slices and identifies those likely to contain calcified areas.
+This critical filtering step ensures that only relevant slices are passed to the computationally intensive segmentation stage.

-In the second step, the extracted features from DINO model are fed into to a transformers-based binary classification model to classify CT slices as either containing calcified areas or not.
-CT slices with a high probability of calcification are sent to a pre-trained U-Net model to segment the calcified regions, calculating the total CAC score for the case in the final step.
-This combined approach allows for both classification and detailed segmentation of calcified areas, enabling more accurate coronary calcium detection and quantification.
+Finally, the CT slices with a high probability of calcification are processed by a pre-trained U-Net model, which precisely segments the calcified regions.
+These segmentations are then used to calculate the total CAC score for the case according to standard clinical protocols.

+This integrated approach focuses segmentation efforts on slices identified as containing calcifications, reducing computational overhead while addressing the challenges of limited labeled data and sparse distribution of calcifications.